Dry January: International partners

+Other countries

+France

+In France, the Dry January campaign has been running since 2020.

+Switzerland

+In Switzerland, the Dry January campaign has been running since 2021.

-In the United States
+United States

 A Morning Consult poll conducted January 4–5, 2021, with 2,200 US adults found that 13 percent of American respondents were participating in "Dry January".
 This compared with 11% in previous years.
 Of participants, 79 percent attributed the decision to being healthier while 72 percent were trying to drink less alcohol in general; 63 percent said they wanted to "reset" their drinking, and 49 percent said they were drinking too much during the COVID-19 pandemic.
 In 2022, 35% of adult drinkers decided to become abstinent at the start of the New Year.
 Some believed that they would go back to their old drinking habits right after Dry January, but studies have shown that the month of abstinence can have a lasting impact for months down the road.

 Dry January USA was launched in January 2022, when James E.K.
 Hildreth, president and CEO of the college, signed a 5-year initial agreement with Alcohol Change UK.
 The program is based at Meharry Medical College in Nashville, Tennessee.